-In recent years, parts of Immaculate Conception Parish (formerly at 12 Sheridan Circle in Winchester) and St. Joseph's Parish (formerly at 100 Washington Street in Woburn) have been combined with the St. Mary's Parish Family.
+Over the years, St. Mary's Parish Family has grown to include members of Immaculate Conception Parish (formerly at 12 Sheridan Circle in Winchester) and St. Joseph's Parish (formerly at 100 Washington Street in Woburn).

 Other history links: